Nayana739/AQI-PROJECT/readme.md

-# Age and Gender Detection with Deep Learning
+# Air Quality Indecx Prediction

 ## 📌 Project Overview
 This project is a **machine learning-based application** that predicts the **Air Quality Index (AQI)** for a location based on key pollutant levels using a **Random Forest Regressor**.
 It includes **data preprocessing, model training, evaluation, and a REST API built with FastAPI**.